JessikaKarl/PP2-memory-card-game/README.md

 - The images used for the cards is from clipart.png.
 It is a webside with images in png format.
 - The favicon is from favicon.io, it is a website with a large catalog of favicon images.
 ### Acknowledgments
+- Thank you to my mentor Oluwafemi Medale for his feedback and guidance.